Samjolas/drawers/README.md

 - I wrote the HTML code for all the card content
 - I styled the card
 - I worked on the responsiveness of the webpage
+- I worked on the active share button
+- I also worked on the responsiveness of the share bar